mflores0116/bigdata_final/nifi/README.md

 ## HDFS Destination

 **HDFS Directory:** `/tmp`

 **Dataset Path:** `/tmp/customer_churn.csv`

-Nifi write `customer_churn.csv` to the `/tmp` HDFS directory using the PutHDFS processor.
+NiFi writes `customer_churn.csv` to the `/tmp` HDFS directory using the PutHDFS processor.
 This makes the dataset available for the Hive stage of the pipeline.

 ## Execution Evidence

 ### Final NiFi Flow

-The completed Nifi flow was exported and saved in the repository as:
+The completed NiFi flow was exported and saved in the repository as:

 [`flow-definition.json`](flow-definition.json)

-This file has the configuration for the completed Nifi ingestion flow.
+This file contains the configuration for the completed NiFi ingestion flow.

 ![NiFi Flow](screenshots/nifi-flow.png)

+The completed flow shows the three processors connected in sequence from the Download File processor to the HDFS write operation.

 ### Running Flow / Queue Activity

 ![NiFi Running](screenshots/nifi-running.png)
 ![NiFi Running](screenshots/nifi-running2.png)

+The screenshots above show the FlowFile activity moving through the NiFi processors and queues during ingestion.
 ### HDFS Ingestion Verification

 ![HDFS Verification](screenshots/hdfs-ingestion-verification.png)

-The HDFS screenshot should show the `hdfs dfs -ls` output confirming that the project dataset was successfully written into HDFS.
+The HDFS verification screenshot shows the `hdfs dfs -ls /tmp` output and confirms that `customer_churn` was successfully written into HDFS.